Our specialist Medical Negligence team is here to support you if mistakes during pregnancy screening have caused harm to you or your baby.

-Have you received negligent care which has led to an unwanted pregnancy and wrongful birth?
+A Wrongful Birth Claim is a legal route which can be taken following negligent care which has led to an unwanted pregnancy or wrongful birth.

 Perhaps your sterilisation or vasectomy failed, or your baby was born with a disability which was not identified during your pregnancy.
 Whatever the reason for your situation, you may be entitled to make a claim for wrongful birth compensation.